qwerwasi6-lab/GLM-Launcher-Minecraft-On-Web/README.md

 # 🚀 GLM-Launcher-Minecraft-On-Web

-A launcher that lets you play Minecraft on the web with built-in mods, resource packs, shaders, user management, settings, and soon more.
-It runs modified Eaglercraft.
+A **mobile-focused web launcher** designed to run modified Eaglercraft directly in your browser with touch-first controls, built-in mods, shaders, resource packs, and custom settings (PC is fully supported too!).

-Not to mention the amazing performance!
+It delivers massive performance gains, and an unreleased version is dropping soon featuring a **successful port of Vulkan (via WebGPU)** to push browser rendering even further.

-This just gives you a launcher with options for Eaglercraft — I don't claim the engine or the work for Eaglercraft.
-It's massively optimized and adds some stuff (listed below) ⚙️
+This project provides a customizable launcher layer for Eaglercraft — I do not claim ownership of the underlying engine.
+It is aggressively optimized and includes custom additions detailed below ⚙️

 ---